Proton VPN Review 2023

 Since live chat is missing, all you can do is open a support ticket – and hope that someone will contact you back within 24 hours.
 Our Score: 7/10

 VPNs are incredibly complex applications that depend on an extensive network of servers.
-Therefore, you should not be surprised if something goes wrong occasionally.
+Therefore, you shouldn't be surprised if something goes wrong occasionally.
+That's why you should always go for a VPN service that offers reliable customer support and is ready to resolve your issues in a timely manner.

 Unfortunately, Proton VPN doesn’t offer live chat on its website, which is clearly a downside.
-That means you'll lose some time waiting on Proton VPN's response to your email.
+That means you'll lose some time waiting for Proton VPN's response to your email.
 We have to say that we’ve expected something better from such a reputable VPN service.

 Pricing